9 Surprising Things You Don’t Realize Are Causing Dark Under-Eye Circles

 Scratching or rubbing your eyes

 Itching, rubbing, scratching, you name it: all of it can lead to dark circles under eyes.
-If you happen to rub them instinctively in the middle of the night and are in dire need of an immediate fix, Tsippora Shainhouse, MD, board-certified dermatologist in Santa Monica, CA, recommends hemorrhoid creams to temporarily shrink the vessels; it’s a handy modeling trick used before photoshoots.
-If you have a bit more time on your hands, consider cold cucumbers on the eyes—they’re high in sodium and will draw out water from under the skin.
-Avoid these foods with way more salt than you realize.
+If you happen to rub them instinctively in the middle of the night and are in dire need of an immediate fix, Tsippora Shainhouse, MD, board-certified dermatologist in Santa Monica, California, recommends hemorrhoid creams to temporarily shrink the vessels; it’s a handy modeling trick used before photoshoots.
+If you have a bit more time on your hands, consider cold cucumbers on the eyes—they are cooling, soothing, and they have many anti-inflammatory skin benefits, per research published in the Journal of Aging Research & Clinical Practice.
+It’s not a bad idea to also avoid these foods with way more salt than you realize.

 Unfortunately, sometimes dark circles can just be hereditary (and is actually one of the most common causes of them).
 If the skin around your eyes is fragile, transparent, and extremely thin, it will make it easy for blood to show through.
-Dark circles from bad genes will tend to show more like a bluish tint and may get worse with age due to the loss of subcutaneous fat.
-“There are three types of enlarged blood vessels: they can be purple, blue, or pink,” says Neal Schultz, MD, a dermatologist based in New York, NY, host of DermTV.com and creator of BeautyRx by Dr. Schultz.
+Dark circles will tend to show more like a bluish tint and may get worse with age due to the loss of subcutaneous fat.
+“There are three types of enlarged blood vessels: they can be purple, blue, or pink,” says Neal Schultz, MD, a dermatologist based in New York, and host of DermTV.com and creator of BeautyRx by Dr. Schultz.
 “And there are two types of shadows that cause them: One shadow comes from the bulge of fat from the lower lid as we get older and the other comes from fine wrinkling of the lower lid skin, which appears as parallel lines.
 When light hits them from above, it causes shadows just like light hitting open flat, parallel blinds.”
-If you were dealt a bad hand of genetic codes, your best bet may be to seek out your dermatologist so they can help you treat them as effectively as possible.
-Here are 12 other ways your mom’s health can affect you.
+Your best bet may be to seek out your dermatologist so they can help you treat them as effectively as possible.
+Here are other ways your mom’s health can affect you.

 Too many hours in front of the computer

 Fluid retention will cause blood to pool underneath your eyes and produce a darkened appearance.
-According to Mahmoud Khattab, MD, a physician at Precision MD in Chicago, IL, “There are many reasons your body might retain fluids: hormone levels fluctuating temporarily with your menstrual cycle or aging, a high salt diet, medications that encourage fluid retention, and changes in the weather (particularly hot, humid days).”
+According to Mahmoud Khattab, MD, a physician at Precision MD in Chicago.
+“There are many reasons your body might retain fluids: hormone levels fluctuating temporarily with your menstrual cycle or aging, a high salt diet, medications that encourage fluid retention, and changes in the weather (particularly hot, humid days).”
 Other reasons may include chronic disorders that increase lower lid sagging by increasing water retention such as thyroid disease, kidney disease, and heart ailments.
 If you do happen to notice your under-eye circles worsening after taking a new medication, consult your doctor for a prescription change.
+(Check out the best eye creams for dark circles, according to dermatologists.)

 - Harold Lancer, MD, dermatologist, Beverly Hills, CA.